georgeslight/JavaScript_Algorithm-Scripting/README.md

 ## Intermediate Algorithm Scripting

 Now that you know the basics of algorithmic thinking, along with OOP and Functional Programming, test your skills with the Intermediate Algorithm Scripting challenges.

+## JavaScript Algorithms and Data Structures Projects

+This is it — time to put your new JavaScript skills to work.
+These projects are similar to the algorithm scripting challenges you've done before – just much more difficult.